-- 219. An undertaking manufactures high, medium, and low voltage electrical equipment for electrical transmission and distribution, which is a Taxonomy eligible activity.
+- 179.219.
+An undertaking manufactures high, medium, and low voltage electrical equipment for electrical transmission and distribution, which is a Taxonomy eligible activity.
 As an enabling activity, the SC criteria for the Climate Change Mitigation (CCM) objective set taxonomy-related requirements, among others, for low voltage circuit breakers, switchgears, switchboards, panel boards to meet certain energy efficiency standards.
-The undertaking does not comply with these requirements.
+As the The undertaking does not comply with these requirements, the economy activity does not have an actual positive impact on the CCM objective.
+Further, as.
 As the manufacturing of high, medium, and low voltage electrical equipment is an enabling activity, it cannot automatically be assumed that the activity has potential or actual negative impact on the SC objective.
-The undertaking needs to conduct its materiality assessment. - 220.
-The DNSH criteria for the Pollution Prevention and Control (PPC) objective for this activity require the undertaking to comply with all elements of Appendix C. As the activity fails to comply with one of the requirements in Appendix C, the undertaking may have potential or actual negative impact on the PPC objective, that has to be included in the list of potential material impacts in the materiality assessment of ESRS-E2.
+Potential or actual negative impact on the SC objective would have The undertaking needs to be checked through aconduct its materiality assessment. - 180,220.
+The DNSH criteria for the Pollution Prevention and Control (PPC) objective for this activity require the undertaking to comply with all elements of Appendix C. As the activity fails to comply with one of the requirements in Appendix C, the undertaking may have potential or actual negative impact on the CEPPC objective, that has to be included in the list of potential material impacts in the materiality assessment of ESRS-E2.